dm0reau/automysqlbackup_hourly/README.md

 ======================

-This script is an extension of [automysqlbackup](https://sourceforge.net/projects/automysqlbackup/), to support hourly backups of your MySQL databases.
+This script is an extension of [automysqlbackup](https://sourceforge.net/projects/automysqlbackup/), to support hourly backups of MySQL databases.

 Compatibility
 -------------